-- When competing against a school outside of Iowa, you must adhere to whichever state association rules are more restrictive. - 2.
-Competition is allowed in states contiguous to lowa and in the state of Kansas.
-Participating schools for events held in lowa must be from a state contiguous to lowa or in the state of Kansas.
+- 1. When competing against a school outside of lowa, you must adhere to whichever state association rules are more restrictive. - 2.
+Competition is allowed in states contiguous to Iowa and in the state of Kansas.
+Participating schools for events held in Iowa must be from a state contiguous to Iowa or in the state of Kansas.
 Loss of school time decisions shall be made by the administration of the participating schools.
 No sanction form is required. - 3.
-No out of state competition is allowed on the date(s) of state association sponsored events.
-The IHSAA will not allow any contest at a time when a state association sponsored contest is on the same day.

-Q1: Our school attends a track meet held in a neighboring state.
+No out of state competition is allowed on the date(s)of state association sponsored events.
+The IHSAA will not allow any contest at a time when a state association sponsored contest is on the same day. - Q1: Our school attends a track meet held in a neighboring state.
 We have been notified individuals can compete in six events.
 Iowa's event limit is four.
-What limitations apply?

-A: Your athletes must adhere to the lowa limitation.
-Even though the host school state limitation is more liberal than lowa, you are restricted by the lowalimitation.

-Q2: Our school desires to attend a basketball tournament held at a Nebraska school located within 50 miles.
-Is it necessary that we secure permission before attending this tournament?

-A: No, but you must be certain the tournament has been approved by Nebraska.
-The approval process begins with the host school and is initiated through the host state association office.

-Q3: An Arizona school wishes to participate in a sanctioned event in Iowa.
-Is this legal?

-A: No, only schools from states contiguous to lowa and in the state of Kansas can participate in lowa events.

-Q4: An lowa team wishes to attend a tournament in Minneapolis.
+What limitations apply? - A1: Your athletes must adhere to the Iowa limitation.
+Even though the host school state limitation is more liberal than Iowa, you are restricted by the Iowa limitation. - Q2: Our school desires to attend a basketball tournament held at a Nebraska school located within 50 miles.
+Is it necessary that we secure permission before attending this tournament? - A2: No, but you must be certain the tournament has been approved by Nebraska.
+The approval process begins with the host school and is initiated through the host state association office. - Q3: An Arizona school wishes to participate in a sanctioned event in Iowa.
+Is this legal? - A3: No, only schools from states contiguous to lowa and in the state of Kansas can participate in lowa events. - Q4: An lowa team wishes to attend a tournament in Minneapolis.
 The tournament has teams from North Dakota which is not contiguous to Iowa.
-Can the Iowa team participate?

-A: Yes, the tournament is allowed because Minnesota is contiguous to lowa.
-The rule limits where lowa teams can travel and limits where teams traveling to lowa can be from.
+Can the Iowa team participate? - A4: Yes, the tournament is allowed because Minnesota is contiguous to Iowa.
+The rule limits where Iowa teams can travel and limits where teams traveling to Iowa can be from.

 of Schools # of State Associations State Association Sanction Required?
 National Federation Sanction Required?
-Any Number lowa only NO NO Up to 8 (Contiguous states and Kansas) = NO-unlessKansasis included
+Any Number lowa only NO NO Any Number Up to 8 (Contiguous states & Kansas) NO NO- unless Kansas is included